Sobolev estimates for the Keller-Segel system and applications to the JKO scheme: Abstract

 \section{Abstract}

-We prove $L^{\infty}_{t}W^{1,p}_{x}$ Sobolev estimates in the Keller-Segel system by proving a functional inequality, inspired by the Brezis-Gallouët-Wainger inequality.
+We prove $L^{\infty}_{t}W^{1,p}_{x}$ Sobolev estimates in the Keller-Segel system { with linear diffusion in any dimension} by proving a functional inequality, inspired by the Brezis-Gallouët-Wainger inequality.
 These estimates are also valid at the discrete level in the Jordan-Kinderlehrer-Otto (JKO) scheme.
 By coupling this result with the diffusion properties of a functional according to Bakry-Emery theory, we deduce the $L^2_t H^{2}_{x}$ convergence of the scheme, thereby extending the recent result of Santambrogio and Toshpulatov in the context of the Fokker-Planck equation to the Keller-Segel system.

 .7cm

 {\makebox[1in]\hrulefill} 2010 \textit{Mathematics Subject Classification.} 35A35, 35D30, 35K55, 35Q92, 49Q22. \textit{Keywords and phrases.} JKO scheme, Keller-Segel, Aggregation-Diffusion.